 Wednesday night we received a note in our room mentioning an offer at another resort The Korineum Golf and Beach Resort.
-Basically it said that they were having some promotion for golf resorts and were offering a free night’s stay.
+It said that they were having some promotion for golf resorts and were offering a free night’s stay.
 After the experience we had been having at the Malpas the idea of another resort sounded fantastic, especially after looking at the brochure.

 Yes, this is the beach, a dock with some lawn chairs around a little bay to swim in.

-After the “beach" we returned to the room to find the sewer smell even worse than the previous night.
-We went to the helpful person and told her about it and she said she would have someone take a look.
+After the “beach,” we returned to the room to find the sewer smell even worse than the previous night.
+We went to the helpful person and told her about it, and she said she would have someone take a look.

 As I write this on our last night in the room with the door to the balcony wide open, I can tell you no one looked at it.
 From what I can tell all the did was come into the room and spray some air freshener in the room to cover the smell.
 Think of it like trying to sleep in a porta-toilet that has been used heavily and sat in the sun for days.

 Update: much later at night the air condition stopped working altogether.
 So at midnight, we called the receptionist to let him know it’s not working.